 MPs gathered in Westminster Hall today, September 11, to debate the urgent need for the regulation of non-surgical cosmetic treatments.

-The debate, led by conservative MP Bradley Thomas, highlighted growing concerns that the aesthetic industry remains largely unregulated.
-Thomas called the lack of regulation a “public health crisis” explaining that despite the specialty’s rapid growth, the laws surrounding it have “utterly failed” to keep pace.
+The debate was brought forward by nurse prescriber Nicky Robinson, BAMAN regional leader for the West Midlands, and was led by conservative MP Bradley Thomas.
+Thomas highlighted growing concerns that the aesthetic industry remains largely unregulated calling the lack of regulation a “public health crisis”.
+Thomas explained that despite the specialty’s rapid growth, the laws surrounding it have “utterly failed” to keep pace.

 He touched on wider societal issues that are related to this debate, including negative body image, eating disorders and the mental health impacts of beauty advertising, suggesting that these should be considered part of the broader legislative conversation.